magical/rootbeer/README.md

 Root Beer Generator, aka `rbg`, aka The Notorious R.B.G., is a generator for sokoban-like puzzles.

-> finds the hardest arrangement of blocks
-> longest shortest path
-> memory-bound
-> push metric
-> CCL input/output

 Given an input level, RBG finds the hardest places to put blocks such that the level is still solvable.
 It was designed for "extraction"-type levels, where the goal is to push all the blocks out of a room.
 It works by running a level backwards, pulling blocks from the goal to the starting positions, meaning it only ever considers valid (solvable) game states.

-> Unlike other sokoban generators, RBG cannot place walls or other puzzle elements for you.
+Unlike other sokoban generators, RBG cannot place walls or other puzzle elements for you.
-> It turns out that level design is hard, subjective, and a problem that humans are good at
-> Doing an exhaustive search for block placement is (relatively) easy - or at least easy to define.
-  It is harder to define what makes a good level - at least in a way a computer can understand. but it is not that hard for humans to learn. and it's much easier when you have a friend who can tell you where to put the blocks.
+Designing good levels requires a certain amount of aesthetic judgement;
+it is difficult to transfer that knowledge into a computer program.
+The program could place elements randomly, but that would be unlikely to lead to interesting levels.
+On the other hand, testing all possible ways of placing blocks is hard to do for a human but relatively easy to write an algorithm for.

 RBG finds the <dfn>longest shortest path</dfn> in the state space.
 The <dfn>shortest path</dfn> from any state to the goal state is the optimal solution for that state.